 Clingman’s Dome Winter Road Closure:

 The final 7-mile stretch of road to Clingman’s Dome is closed from December 1st until March 31st.
-It may also be closed if there has been recent snowfall or cold temperatures and in the winter there is significantly more snow at this elevation than there is in Gatlinburg.
+It may also be closed if there has been recent snowfall or cold temperatures.
+In the winter, there is significantly more snow at this elevation than there is in Gatlinburg.

 4. Take a Hike

 Laurel Falls (2.6 miles roundtrip): The hike to Laurel Falls is one of the most popular in the park.
 The entire trail is paved so you’ll find it’s possible even for those with limited mobility.
-This hike does have a tendency to be quite crowded so it’s best to do it early in the morning or right before sunset.
+This hike does have a tendency to be quite crowded.
+It’s best to do it early in the morning or right before sunset.

 Chimney Tops (3.3 miles roundtrip): The Chimney Tops trail is one of the Smokies’ most iconic hikes.
 It’s a short hike and offers amazing views at the top, but don’t be fooled by the relatively short distance this hike covers.
 The last mile has an elevation gain of over 800 feet making it a strenuous climb to the top.
 The Chimney Tops themselves were closed after the huge Gatlinburg fire of 2016, but a new viewing platform has been built where the trail currently ends.
 Hopefully, the final section of the trail will be re-opened in the future.